 def initialize_weights(m): if isinstance(m, nn.Conv2d): nn.init.kaiming_uniform_(m.weight.data,nonlinearity='relu') if m.bias is not None: nn.init.constant_(m.bias.data, 0) elif isinstance(m, nn.BatchNorm2d): nn.init.constant_(m.weight.data, 1) nn.init.constant_(m.bias.data, 0) elif isinstance(m, nn.Linear): nn.init.kaiming_uniform_(m.weight.data) nn.init.constant_(m.bias.data, 0)

-It’s just an example of how you initialize the weights and then you called apply function on the model to initialize weight after you defined all of your layers.
+It’s just an example of how you initialize the weights and then you called apply a function on the model to initialize weight after you defined all of your layers.

 Pass an initialization function to torch.nn.Module.apply.
 It will initialize the weights in the entire Module recursively.
 The apply function will search recursively for all the modules inside your network and call the function on each of them.
 So all layers you have in your model will be initialized using this one call.